farirpgs/fari-community/public/catalog/creators/pandion-games/grove-system/index.md

 **Unlocks Quantum Crafting.
 Define a Scientist NPC!**
 Add Macro Action: **Watch the Realm | 4 Tokens**

 A place to discover the marvels of Banda’s Quantum Realm.
 While watching the outer reaches of Banda’s Realm, you discover something odd happening. **What is it?
 Define an Adventure about the mysterious sight you see.** You can ask for your new Adventure to be run during a future Adventure Phase (it doesn’t have to be run immediately).

 **_Design Note: _** Consider limiting the number of facilities per hex, if needed, to create scarcity and encourage exploring.
 While most of The Grove System supports players coming up with their own details, Facilities are one of the few items in the game we recommend having fully fleshed out, or at the very least, providing numerous examples of.

-# Playbooks
+# Playbooks | Design Note Section

 Playbooks are how players construct their character.
 One of the playbooks is dedicated to the player acting as the facilitator.
 The playbook dedicated to the facilitator can be used by other players, but it should be discussed beforehand.
 Characters should answer the following:

 **What is your Name?**Say it out loud.
 How does it feel?
 Does it fit?
 It’s okay to pick another at any time if it doesn’t.